CryptoPlankton/Vertcoin-Website-2019/content/specs-explained.md

 <br><br>
 Difficulty adjustment occurs every block (~2.5 minutes) as opposed to Bitcoin (~2 weeks).
-Kimoto Gravity Well is the algorithm used and is necessary as a smaller hashrate coin.
+<span style="opacity: 0.5;">Kimoto Gravity Well is the algorithm used and is necessary as a smaller hashrate coin.</span>
 <br><br>
 <br><br>